 The release policy should include a unique identification, numbering and, naming conventions.
 There will be several services, components, applications etc in an IT service provider.
 In order to refer each asset, and version of each asset, proper identification, numbering and naming conventions must be used.
 For instance, services starting with one digit belongs to core banking, services starting with two belongs to internet banking, services starting with three belongs to ATM channel etc is a very simple example of a convention for identifying services in a bank with their first digits.

 Roles and responsibilities

 In any process such as release management, roles and responsibilities must be clearly defined.
 Roles and responsibilities for each phase must be clearly documented in the release policy.
 For instance, release management roles and responsibilities can include: the person who will build the release, test it, and the department will do the deployment.
-These kinds of roles and responsibilities must be clear in the release policy as part of release management.
+These kinds of roles and responsibilities must be clear in the release policy.

 Expected frequency of release types